-In Mexico, Daniela has appeared with the Orquesta Sinfónica Nacional de México, the Boca del Río Philharmonic, the Mexico City Philharmonic, the Michoacan Symphony, Zapopan Symphony, the Orchestra Sinfonia de Sinaloa, and the Fladamex Symphony.
-Daniela debuted at Mexico’s illustrious Palacio de Bellas Artes in 2013, performing Shostakovich and Mozart on two separate occasions with the Orchestra de Camera de Bellas Artes.
-That same year, Daniela made her Carnegie Hall Stern Auditorium/Perelman Stage debut with the Park Avenue Chamber Symphony and Shostakovich’s second piano concerto.
+In Mexico, Daniela has appeared with the Orquesta Sinfónica Nacional de México, the Boca del Río Philharmonic, the Mexico City Philharmonic, the Michoacan Symphony, Zapopan Symphony, and the Sinaloa Symphonic Orchestra of the Arts.
+Daniela made her debut at Mexico’s Palacio de Bellas Artes in 2013, performing Shostakovich and Mozart on two separate occasions with the Cámara Orchestra of Bellas Artes.
+That same year, Daniela made her Carnegie Hall debut with the Park Avenue Chamber Symphony and Shostakovich’s Piano Concerto No. 2.

-Daniela has received first prizes in the 2017 Piano Texas Concerto Competition, the 2012 Russian International Piano Competition in California, and the 2011 “Night in Madrid” in Spain.
+Daniela received first prizes in the 2017 Piano Texas Concerto Competition, the 2012 Russian International Piano Competition in California, and the 2011 “Night in Madrid” in Spain.
 In 2013, Daniela was selected to participate in Lang Lang’s Junior Music Camp in Munich.